bengreatrix/cops_and_robbers_project/README.md

-This document (`README_template.md`) provides a template for your **final** documentation (**NOT YOUR PROPOSAL**).

-- Your final document should be named simply `README.md`.
-- I've left several comments below.
-These should obviously be removed from your document.
-- You may add additional sections as you see fit, but you should not **remove** any of the sections defined below.
-- Any supplementary images should go in a directory called `Images`.
-See [README.md](README.md) for more information about the required directory structure.
-- Please keep in mind that the audience for this document should be students in the Fall 2019 section of this class.
-(In other words, write this such that 3-month-younger you would've been able to utilize this document.)

----

 # Cops & Robbers Simulation

 Project Name: brandon_and_ben

 Team Members:
-- [Ben Greatrix, bengreat@buffalo.edu]
+- Ben Greatrix, bengreat@buffalo.edu
-- [Brandon Andreu, bandreu@buffalo.edu]
+- Brandon Andreu, bandreu@buffalo.edu

 ---

 ## Project Description

-*In this section, describe what your project does.
-This should be descriptive.
-Someone from next year's class should be able to fully understand the aims and scope of your project.
-I highly recommend using pictures to help explain things.
-Maybe even post a YouTube video showing your code in action.*

-*NOTE:  This is not a proposal.
-This is a final report describing your actual completed project.*

 This project was inspired from the children's game known as cops and robbers.
 There are two game modes.
+An introduction and description of each game mode can be acessed through the link below.

 ### Game Mode 1: